-Cheesecake needs to cool down before going in the fridge and then goes in the fridge for hours - preferably overnight.
+Cheesecake (not just pumpkin layered cheesecake) needs to cool down before going in the fridge and then goes in the fridge for hours - preferably overnight.
 Do not skip on this step!
 I know that it is tempting to dive in sooner (trust me I know this), but don't do it.

 Very important - your ingredients for the cheesecake filling layer must be room temperature.
-I get the cream cheese out about 1-2 hours before making it and the eggs about 1 hour before.
+I get the cream cheese out about 1-2 hours before making it and the sour cream (or yogurt) and eggs about 1 hour before.
 This will help blend everything perfectly and smoothly.